GEO

 Why It Matters

 In 2025–2026, the center of gravity of AI products shifted from "chat" to "agents."
-Gartner projects around 40% of enterprise AI applications will be agent-based by 2027.
+Gartner projects that around 40% of enterprise apps will feature task-specific AI agents by 2026, up from under 5% in 2025.
 In AI search, users increasingly delegate tasks like "research this topic and summarize" or "compare pricing across 3 competitors" to agents.
 That changes who the primary reader of your content is — from humans to agents that collect, compare, and cite.

 Components of an AI Agent

 LLM core: The reasoning and planning center.
-High-end models like GPT-5, Claude Opus 4.6, and Gemini 3 are common.
+High-end models like GPT-5.5, Claude Opus 4.8, and Gemini 3.5 are common.

 Tools: Web search, code execution, file reads, API calls, email sending — functions that interact with the outside world.
 Standardized connections usually flow through MCP servers.